jdrichardsappacad/fullstack-project-dashboard-starter/frontend/frontend.md

 ## Phase 6: ProductDetail Component

-You are going to want to map out all of the products using the `ProductDetail` Component as a child inside the `Products` component.
+You now want to map out all of the products in your JSX.
+Yoo will do this by using the `ProductDetail` Component as a child that will be nested inside the `Products` component.
 The `ProductDetail` component should take the id, image, name, and price as props and render everything inside a wrapper div like below:

 ![product-detail][product-detail-1]